 Some level of pressure and anxiety is to be expected in a career as demanding as medicine.
 But Dr. Wible sees shockingly toxic elements in US medical culture.

 Bullying, humiliation, and hazing are tolerated, sometimes even encouraged as acceptable training strategies.
-Many doctors can tell stories of getting “pimped,” –an aggressive, rapid-fire style of testing students’ clinical knowledge by asking difficult or intentionally unanswerable questions in class, in the clinic, and even in front of patients.
+Many doctors can tell stories of getting “pimped,”––an aggressive, rapid-fire style of testing students’ clinical knowledge by asking difficult or intentionally unanswerable questions in class, in the clinic, and even in front of patients.

-It takes its toll.
+All that takes its toll.

 A 2016 study of med students by the National Institutes of Health and the US Department of State found that, “overall prevalence of depression or depressive symptoms among medical students was 27.2%, and the overall prevalence of suicidal ideation was 11.1%.”
 Among those who screened positive for depression, only 16% sought treatment (Rotenstein, L et al. JAMA.
 2016; 316(21): 2214‐2236).